SPEAKER APPLICATION FORMS

 Privacy Statement: Please note, all personally identifying information collected will only be used within our organization.

-As in past years, ACFW is pleased to offer the following compensation to those who are selected to teach at the 2013 conference:
+ACFW is pleased to offer the following compensation to those who are selected to teach at the 2017 conference:

-If you are selected to teach a Continuing Education Session, ACFW will allow the following: a travel stipend up to $250, one half of one hotel room Friday, Saturday, and Sundy nights, a full conference registration, and an honorium of $300.
-Only for one presenter.
+If you are selected to teach a Continuing Education Session, ACFW will allow the following: a set travel stipend up to $350 (with receipt), one half of one hotel room Thursday, Friday, and Saturday nights, a full conference registration, and an honorarium of $300.
+Only for ONE presenter.
 If proposing to speak in a panel discussion, please select only one person to submit the proposal.
 This member will serve as the contact person for the group.
-DEADLINE for applying to teach a Continuing Education session is Monday, November 26, 2012
+DEADLINE for applying to teach a Continuing Education session is December 15, 2016

 The following is a summary of information you will be required to submit during the teaching application process.
-Please be sure to have this information at your immediate disposal BEFORE proceeding:
+Please be sure to have ALL information at your immediate disposal BEFORE proceeding (INCLUDING the session's handout):

 - Your name, address, daytime phone number, and email address.

-- A title for your session (50 character limit)
+- A title for your session (50 character limit).
+Shorter is better.

 - The names of any other speakers who will be joining you, if the proposed session is a panel.